§48E Qualified Facilities

 As the sun rises over each ScanPort™, the system quietly powers itself — solar arrays capturing light, cooling systems balancing entropy, and data syncing securely to local medical teams.

-It’s not just a facility — it’s a living network, designed to restore health, dignity, and hope right where people live.
+It’s not just a building — it’s a living network, designed to restore health, dignity, and hope right where people live.